ascopes/java-compiler-testing/SECURITY.md

 will strive to fix these issues as soon as possible.

-Fixes will be released as a new version, built from the most recent `main` branch for Java 17, and from the `v4` branch for Java 11 backwards compatibility.
-Unless expressly requested, no attempt to backport changes will be made.
+Fixes will be released as a new version, built from the most recent `main` branch for Java 17.
+Support will not automatically be provided for v5 or v4 versions of the library, but can be requested if necessary via an issue.

 Given this library is designed for use in test packs, the main design assumption is that the software is being used by a